gobasu/alchemy/README.md

 =================
 [![Build Status](https://travis-ci.org/dkraczkowski/alchemy.png)](https://travis-ci.org/dkraczkowski/alchemy)

-Fast and clean PHP micro framework to build not only websites.
-Alchemy focus to be simple and yet gives you the way to build your application faster than writing from scratch.
+Fast and clean PHP framework to build not only websites.
+Alchemy focus to be fast, simple and yet gives you the way to build your application faster than writing from scratch.

 What differs this framework from others: